LeonHenry/leonhenry.github.io/about.md

 <h1>Artist Statement</h1>

-The examined life is a steady unfolding
+The examined life is a steady unfolding.

 I do not intend to make the world a more beautiful place through pretty pictures, nor do I endeavor to resist the status quo or anything more lofty (though I will take great pleasure in arguing for all of these things).